 - Gurney’s Bottle Shop – there is a deli inside where you can get a huge sandwich on homemade bread, don’t forget the deli sauce!

 - Small Batch at the Cupola for breakfast or brunch – think freshly made, amazing, and unique tastes.
 The location of the restaurant is a little difficult to find but is well worth the visit for its atmosphere and most especially the food.
 I love the ‘Thighmaster’ sandwich with crispy chicken thigh, slaw, and sriracha aioli, on grilled brioche, and comes with fries.
 It sounds messy and it is, but it is beyond words.

 - Tom’s Mom’s Cookies – Famous for, you guessed it, cookies!
 But not just an ordinary cookie, these thick cookies have huge chunks of chocolate in their classic chocolate chunk.
 So good!

 - Turkey’s Café and Pizzeria – Your fix for breakfast, lunch, or dinner in Harbor Springs.
 In business since 1975, Turkey’s is your spot for pizza, breakfast, and other lunch and dinner favorites.
-My personal favorite is Turk’s Turkey Day Sandwich with turkey, grilled whole wheat bread, cranberry relish, cream cheese, and lettuce.
+My personal favorite is Turk’s Turkey Day Sandwich with turkey, grilled homemade whole wheat bread, cranberry relish, cream cheese, and lettuce.
 The great thing about their turkey is that it is baked fresh in-house!

 - The New York – This Harbor Springs classic stop was established in 1904 and is guaranteed an amazing dinner.